YellowJS/yellowjs-framework/docs/model.md

   _- static register()_

-  in order to access your model everywhere in your application, you should register it via this metod, then you may use the "oo.getModel" function to retrieve it from every where.
+  in order to access your model everywhere in your application, you should register it via this metod, then you may use the "oo.getModel" function to retrieve it from anywhere.

   _Note_: if you use the "oo.createModel" function, you won't have to register your model